DUNE/garsoft/README.md

 ups list -aK+ garsoft
 ```

 after sourcing the setup script.
 This list is not expected to be sorted.
+Versions starting with v02_20_00 use the e26 (gcc v12.1.0) and the c14 (clang 14.0.6) compilers.
+Most people on DUNE run production with gcc, though performance is similar.

 ## Building GArSoft from Source -- all other dependencies in CVMFS